cor3ntin/wg21-1/README.md

 Acknowledgements
 ---------------

 Thank you to [Kenneth Benzie](https://twitter.com/KmBenzie) for the idea to add an error-handling argument to `bind`.
-Thanks to [Vittorio Romeo](https://twitter.com/supahvee1234) and [Jonathan Müller](https://twitter.com/foonathan) for initial review and suggestions.
+Thanks to [Vittorio Romeo](https://twitter.com/supahvee1234), [Jonathan Müller](https://twitter.com/foonathan), and [Adi Shavit](https://twitter.com/AdiShavit) for initial review and suggestions.